In this eye-opening article, I’ll show you how to start a Nutrition Coach career and make a success of it.

 I’ll be the first person to admit that I still get confused about the difference between dieticians, nutritionists, and nutrition coaches, so let’s clear that up before we go any further!

-A dietician, sometimes called a registered dietician or RD for short, is a certified expert in all things related to food.
+A dietician sometimes called a registered dietician or RD for short, is a certified expert in all food-related.

-They are qualified to diagnose and treat nutrition-related illnesses and medical conditions, as well as prescribe condition-specific diets and supplements.
+They are qualified to diagnose and treat nutrition-related illnesses and medical conditions and prescribe condition-specific diets and supplements.

-Becoming a RD takes a lot of time and study, and dieticians must:
+Becoming an RD takes a lot of time and study, and dieticians must: